-For full historical valuation data, check the expanded datasets provided by Siblis Research.
+For the latest data, available on a monthly level, check the data subscriptions provided by Siblis Research.

-FTSE 100 stock index is the most followed indicator for the London Stock Exchange.
-The combined market value of the companies part of the index is £1,777,667 million.
-(Sep 30th 2016).
-The largest components are HSBC Holdings, British American Tobacco, BP, Royal Dutch Shell and GlaxoSmithKline.
-Among the ICB sectors, Oil & Gas has the biggest weighting, followed by Personal & Household goods.
-Majority of the earnings of FTSE 100 companies come from abroad so the index is not often used as a benchmark for the economic mood in UK.
-Since 2006, FTSE 250 index that consists of mid-cap British companies has outperformed the large-cap index almost every tear.
+FTSE 100 stock index is the most followed indicator for the performance of the London Stock Exchange and for the UK’s stock market.
+The combined market value of the companies part of the index is £1,781,113 million.
+(September, 2022).
+The largest index constituents are Shell Plc, AstraZeneca plc, Unilever plc, HSBC Holdings and Diageo plc.
+Among the ICB sectors, Energy has the largest weighting, followed by Health Care and Financial Services.
+Majority of the earnings of the index companies come from abroad so the index is rarely used as a benchmark for the economic conditions in the UK.

-The idea behind CAPE ratio is that one year yearnings are too volatile to be used to estimate the real value of a company.
-By looking at the average of the longer term earnings gives a more accurate view of a firm’s capacity to create value.
-The ratio has become an essential indicator for value investors estimating the overall valuation level of a certain market/index/country.
-But there has also been a lot of critique towards the usefulness of Shiller PE and doubts about its power to predict the markets.
+The idea behind the CAPE ratio is that one year earnings are too volatile to be used to estimate the real market value of a company.
+Considering the average longer term earnings can often give a more accurate view of a firm’s capacity to create value.
+The ratio has become an essential indicator for value investors to estimate the valuations of a certain market/index/country.